ayush-ranjan07/DBMS-notes/README.md

+# Database Management System

-This repository offers concise notes and best practices for Database Management System, serving as a resource for skill enhancement.
+This repository offers concise notes for DBMS, serving as a resource for skill enhancement.

+## Support

+For support, email ayush.ranjan0503i@gmail.com.